dharan-s/A-Portable-File-System-using-Linked-Allocation-Method/README.md

 You can create your PFS and which allocates 10KB to it with block size of 256 KB each.
 You are able run with list of below commands given as input

+-> open PFSfile - Allocate a new 10 KByte "PFS" file if it does not already exist.
+If it does exist, begin using it for further commands.
+-> put localfile - Copy the Windows (or Unix/Linux) file "myfile" into your PFS file.

 > open PFSfile - Allocate a new 10 KByte "PFS" file if it does not already exist.
 If it does exist, begin using it for further commands.
 > put localfile - Copy the Windows (or Unix/Linux) file "myfile" into your PFS file.
 > get myfile - Extract file "myfile" from your PFS file and copy it to the current Windows (or Unix/Linux) directory.